Empress Dowager Cixi: The Tongzhi Emperor's deficiencies in ruling

-Uneasy about the Tongzhi Emperor's neglect of national affairs, the emperor's uncles Prince Gong and Prince Chun, along with other senior court officials, submitted a joint memorandum asking the emperor to cease the construction of the Summer Palace, among other recommendations.
-The Tongzhi Emperor, unwilling to submit to criticism, issued an imperial edict in August 1874 to strip Prince Gong of his princely title and demote him to the status of a commoner.
+Uneasy about Tongzhi's neglect of national affairs, the emperor's uncles Prince Gong and Prince Chun, along with other senior court officials, submitted a joint memorandum asking the emperor to cease the construction of the Summer Palace, among other recommendations.
+Tongzhi, unwilling to submit to criticism, issued an imperial edict in August 1874 to strip Prince Gong of his princely title and demote him to the status of a commoner.
 Two days later, Prince Dun, Prince Chun, Prince Fu, Jingshou, Prince Qing, Wenxiang, Baojun, and Grand Councillors Shen Guifen and Li Hongzao were all to be stripped of their respective titles and jobs.

-Seeing the mayhem unfold from behind the scenes, Cixi and Ci'an made an unprecedented appearance at court directly criticising the emperor for his wrongful actions and asked him to withdraw the edict; Cixi said that "without Prince Gong, the situation today would not exist for you and me."
+Seeing the mayhem unfold from behind the scenes, Cixi and Ci'an made an unprecedented appearance at court directly criticising Tongzhi for his wrongful actions and asked him to withdraw the edict; Cixi said that "without Prince Gong, the situation today would not exist for you and me."

-Feeling a grand sense of loss at court and unable to assert his authority, the Tongzhi Emperor returned to his former habits.
+Feeling a grand sense of loss at court and unable to assert his authority, Tongzhi returned to his former habits.
 It was rumoured that he caught syphilis and became visibly ill.
-The physicians spread a rumour that the emperor had smallpox, and proceeded to give medical treatment accordingly.
-Within a few weeks, on 13 January 1875, the emperor died.
-The Jiashun Empress followed suit in March.
+The physicians spread a rumour that Tongzhi had smallpox, and proceeded to give medical treatment accordingly.
+Within a few weeks, on 13 January 1875, Tongzhi died.
+His wife followed suit in March.
 Judging from a modern medical perspective, the onset of syphilis comes in stages, thus the emperor's quick death does not seem to reflect its symptoms.
-Therefore, most historians maintain that the Tongzhi Emperor did, in fact, die from smallpox.
+Therefore, most historians maintain that Tongzhi did, in fact, die from smallpox.
 Regardless, by 1875, Cixi was back onto the helm of imperial power.